-Part of the threat Greene presents is the collection of outrageous, outsize body parts he’s melded onto his frame over the years.
+Part of the threat that Greene brings to the competitive bodybuilding stage, is the collection of outrageous, outsize body parts he’s melded onto his frame over the years.
 The whole assemblage rests on a set of the most massive legs in the IFBB pro ranks.
 Greene’s lower body is starting to resemble something akin to that cow missing the myostatin gene, though with much better balance than the bovine.
 Greene’s legs have long been standouts; they were talking points even when he was placing 14th in the NY Pro after turning pro by taking the overall at the 2004 NPC Team Universe.

 TRAINING BY INSTINCT